 Nasim Jenkouk is a lawyer at Annerton law firm in Munich.
 She has many years of experience with national and international companies from the sectors IT, e-commerce and consumer goods, and, in addition to IT law, she has a deep expertise in the areas of commercial law and intellectual property law.

 Nasim studied law at the University of Cologne.
 She completed her legal traineeship inter alia in Berlin and San Francisco (USA).
 She has been admitted to the German Bar in 2012.

 Frank Müller, LL.M.

-Frank Müller, LL.M. is partner in the Munich office of Aderhold law firm.
-With over nine years of professional experience advising German and international clients on banking, regulatory, payment and anti-money-laundering law related matters, Frank deeply understands the issues and complexities facing the payment services industry.
+Frank Müller, LL.M. is partner in the Munich office of Annerton law firm.
+With 10+ years of professional experience advising German and international clients on banking, regulatory, payment and anti-money-laundering law related matters, Frank deeply understands the issues and complexities facing the payment services industry.

-As co-initiator of an international alliance of fintech lawyers and a board member of the European Fintech Alliance, a platform representing the strategic interests of the Fintech Industry in Europe, Frank has built strong relationships with industry stakeholders, regulators, and international payment specialists.
+As co-initiator of an international alliance of fintech lawyers Frank has built strong relationships with industry stakeholders, regulators, and international payment specialists.
 His passion for the agile fintech and payment industry is the key driver of this blog of which he is the co-founder, publisher and author.
 Frank speaks regularly at national and international payment and fintech conferences (e.g. at the Money20/20 Europe).